 - To provide care and support to individuals living with Dementia that will enhance the quality of life and sense of belonging in their community.

-- To understand the importance of establishing routines, through repetition and practice, allowing a person living with Dementia the freedom to make their own choices.
+- To understand the importance of establishing routines and roles, through repetition and practice, allowing a person living with Dementia the freedom to make their own choices.

 - To provide skills that will assist care providers in supporting a more purposeful, dignified, engaging and independent life.